Are you new to reptile keeping and looking for help choosing your first pet lizard?

 They are smaller than the Bearded Dragon, growing to a foot at most, and live about 15 years.
 They generally cost $20-$40, but rarer morphs can be more expensive.

 1. Bearded Dragon

-The Bearded Dragon is an all-round popular, outgoing, and easy-to-care-for lizard.
+The Bearded Dragon is an all-around popular, outgoing, and easy-to-care-for lizard.
 They are one of the best reptile pets you can have.

-Bearded Dragons are active during the day, and they are omnivorous, consuming a variety of fruits and insects.
-They eat a couple times a week and should also have a calcium supplement.
+They are active during the day, and they are omnivorous, consuming a variety of fruits and insects.
+They eat a couple of times a week and should also have a calcium supplement.

 These dragons are as sociable as lizards get.
 Most of the time, they tend to enjoy interactions with their owners.
 Many owners have claimed that each dragon has its own little personality.

-The Bearded Dragon’s overall ease of husbandry and friendly temperament make it a great beginner lizard.
+The Bearded Dragon’s overall ease of husbandry and friendly temperament makes it a great beginner lizard.
 They grow 1-2 feet in length, live 10-15 years, and generally cost $30-$60 depending on their size.